916Serg619/SchedulerHomework/SchedulerHomework/README.md

 ## What I Have Accomplished
 Using jQuery methods, I programmed a working clock that displays the current date and time, constantly updating by the second.
 I also managed to get the planner to look somewhat like the example, without having write a ton of html (thank you jQuery?).
+Screenshots are available to display layout, and that time is updating.

 ## Shortcomings
 I could not fgure out a way for the user data to be saved to each text area, as well as the localStorage.
 More to work on.